 Centralisation of orders (1) Orders Trade Date NAV calculation and publication date Orders Settlement Date 15:00 CET for STP orders, 12:00 CET for non STP orders on the Valuation Day (D).
-Valuation Day (D) Day after the Valuation Day (D+1) Maximum three bank business days after the Valuation Day (D+3) (2) (1) Centralisation for December 24 and 31 will be exceptionally advanced to 12:00 CET for STP orders due to an early
+Valuation Day (D) Day after the Valuation Day (D+1) Maximum three bank business days after the Valuation Day (D+3) (2)

-1 Centralisation for December 24 and 31 will be exceptionally advanced to 12:00 CET for STP orders due to an early closure of markets.
+1) Centralisation for December 24 and 31 will be exceptionally advanced to 12:00 CET for STP orders due to an early closure of markets.